-Net position represents the difference between assets and deferred outflows and liabilities and deferred inflows in the basic financial statements.
+Net position represents the difference between assets, deferred outflows of resources, liabilities, and deferred inflows of resources in the basic financial statements.
 Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balance of any long-term debt used to build or acquire the capital assets.